Mount Vema

 His Mount Vema Majesty’s Revenue Services

-The HMVM Revenue Services - His Mount Vema Majesty's Revenue Services is a department responsible for the administration and collection of direct taxes including individual income tax and corporation tax, capital taxes such as capital gains tax and inheritance tax, payroll tax, indirect taxes (including value added tax), excise duties and stamp duty - Title Plan tax.
+The HMVM Revenue Services - His Mount Vema Majesty's Revenue Services is a department responsible for the administration and collection of direct taxes including individual income tax, corporation tax, capital taxes such as capital gains tax and inheritance tax, payroll tax, indirect taxes (including value added tax), excise duties and stamp duty.
 Other aspects of the department's responsibilities include contributions to the treasury, the distribution of benefits and some other forms of state support including administering anti-money laundering registrations for Money Service Businesses and collection and publication of the trade-in-goods statistics.

 Income Tax